Message from Campus Security Authority

 Welcome to the United States Sports Academy’s Department of Security.
 It is my privilege on behalf of the Unites States Sports Academy to welcome you to our campus.
 Whether you are a student, faculty member, staff member or a guest to the United States Sports Academy, we strive to make your stay on campus a safe and pleasant experience.

 We are committed to safety, security and fair and impartial treatment of all.
-All reports of crime or suspected criminal activity should be reported to Campus Security Authority.
+All reports of crime or suspected criminal activity should be reported to the Campus Security Authority.

 Important Phone Numbers